sveltejs/language-tools/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Before you submit a bug, please make sure that:
 - you don't have   "files.associations": {"*.svelte": "html"  }   inside your VSCode settings (if you can't remember ever doing that, you don't have that)
-- you are using Svelte Beta and have disabled all other Svelte-related extensions to reproduce the bug
+- you are using Svelte for Vscode (NOT the old "Svelte" by James Birtles) and have disabled all other Svelte-related extensions to reproduce the bug
 - if it's a preprocessor related bug like "can't use typescript", did you setup `svelte-preprocess` and/or `svelte.config.js`?
 See the docs for more info.
 -->